 The Lahontan region water quality objective for coliform is based on a 30-day log-mean not to exceed 20 colony forming units (cfu)/100 ml sample water.
 The log mean should be based on 5 samples taken within 30 days.
 We only have single sampling events for any given year, so our data are not directly comparable to the standard.
 But, using 20 cfu/100 ml as guidance for a tolerable threshold of coliform, we can determine if that threshold is exceeded.
 Figure 4 shows the number of times we have measured 20 cfu/100 ml or greater at any of our sites.
 The State Water Resources Control Board recently proposed raising the standard in the Lahontan region to 100 cfu/100 ml.
 Only one sample taken during TRWC monitoring has ever exceeded 100 cfu/100 ml - 146 recorded May 2015, at Union Valley Creek above Glenshire pond (GLEN-02).
-We sampled this site again in 2016 and 2017.
-No coliform was detected in 2016 (0 cfu/100 ml), and only 1 cfu/100ml was detected in 2017.
+We have sampled this site annually since then.
+No coliform was detected in 2016 (0 cfu/100 ml), 1 cfu/100ml was detected in 2017, and 16cfu/100ml was detected in 2018.